 6. Invest in time-saving beauty services and longer-lasting treatments

 Because of your busy mom schedule, you may not have the luxury of time to go to your regular salon appointments.
 Save time and money by switching to low-maintenance haircuts and switching to longer-lasting treatments.
 Instead of getting a hull highlight for your hair, try a balayage treatment for a stunning hair color without the laborious maintenance.
 Instead of trying to put on eyebrow pencil and mascara every morning before work, try eyebrow embroidery (or eyebrow tattoos) and get eyelash extensions.
-Instead of going for weekly manicure and pedicure, keep your nails bare (so you don’t have to worry about chipping), and give it a high-shine gloss with a nail buffing chamois.
+Instead of going for weekly manicure, pedicure and monthly waxing keep your nails bare (so you don’t have to worry about chipping), and give it a high-shine gloss with a nail buffing chamois, invest in an effective lady shaver and keep those legs silky.
 Beauty tricks like these help you look your best longer.

 7. Hide traces of sleep deprivation in your eyes

 Don’t let them see how stressed and sleep-deprived you really are.
-Keep yourself looking wide awake by hiding dark circles under your eyes by smoothing on a luminizing serum, and then sweeping matte bronzer on the lightest part of the puffiness.
-If you have no time to prepare before leaving the house, simply swipe luminizing serum and throw on some big sunglasses to hide puffy eyes while looking glamorous.
+Keep yourself looking wide awake by hiding dark circles under your eyes by smoothing on aluminizing serum, and then sweeping matte bronzer on the lightest part of the puffiness.
+If you have no time to prepare before leaving the house, simply swipe aluminizing serum and throw on some big sunglasses to hide puffy eyes while looking glamorous.

 8. Embrace the messy hairdo